-CHAPTER 2001-296
+CHAPTER 2003-311

-House Bill No. 629
+House Bill No. 275

-An act relating to Citrus County; specifying rights of certain employees and appointees of the Citrus County Sheriff; providing definitions; providing proceedings and provisions with respect to dismissal; providing for transition between administrations; providing for career appeals boards; providing for appeals procedures; providing an effective date.
+An act relating to Glades County; providing for career service; specifying rights of certain employees of the Glades County Sheriff; providing definitions; providing proceedings and provisions with respect to dismissal; providing for transition between administrations; providing for appeals procedures; providing for career appeals boards; providing for per diem for certain employees; providing severability; providing an effective date.